InnerSourceCommons/InnerSourceLearningPath/contributor/outline.md

   This type of high-level, up-front agreeemment early will save time in rework or rejection of your pull request down the road.
     - Understand how the host team would like you to reach out for help and questions while you're working.
   - Development
-    - If you get stuck, try to unblock yourself by reading the project documentation or looking at other parts of the code in the project.
+    - If you get stuck, first try to unblock yourself by reading the project documentation or looking at other parts of the code in the project.
     - After trying the above if you're still stuck then reach out to the host team for help.
     It doesn't do either side any good for you to spin forever on a problem that could be resolved in a few-minute conversation with someone more knowledgable about the project.
     It's OK to ask for help.
     You aren't expected to be as knowledgable and proficient as you might be on the full-time projects that your team owns.
-    - Match the existing coding style, indentation, etc, even if it's not what you would normally do.
+    - Match the existing coding style, indentation, etc, even if it's not what you would normally do and even if it is not specified in the `CONTRIBUTING.md`.
     A guest contribution for a feature is not the time to introduce a new way of structuring or formatting project code.
   - Submitting the pull request
     - Run the project build and automated validation before opening a pull request.